bakunyuunoyume/lady-luck-mod/README.md

 # lady-luck-mod
- A set of pretty Joker ladies~
+ A Balatro mod that adds a set of pretty Joker ladies~

  (Note: This mod does not contain any NSFW content!)